ansermino/CodeLens/deliverables/iteration-01.review.md

    * This allowed us to express our interest in pursuing ideas without the risk of groupthink
  * Constantly pivoting ideas
    * This helped us flesh out a strong idea and really start to question what makes a product sucessful
+ * Contacting the TA often
+   * Getting regular feedback from the TA allowed us to evaluate our ideas and decide how to change them.

 #### Decisions that did not turn out as well as we hoped